 We spent four days in Ubud, central Bali.
 I absolutely loved everything about it!
 Its quite a busy little town surrounded by jungle and the most beautiful rice terraces, making it easy to escape from the craziness.
 We stayed off the main road in Uma Sari cottages.
 Such a cute little place and in a great location which has a few more quiet small restaurants and other accommodation options along that road.
 We found an incredible hotel called Bisma 8.
 The infinity pool dropping off into the jungle was out of this world.
 We spent a day or two hanging out there.

 When we first arrived in Ubud, we thought four nights might be too much but every day we discovered something new and amazing.
 Ubud attracts lots of yogis because of the many retreats that take place there.
-Subsequently there are lots of lovely little cafes and juice bars selling health shakes, raw foods with many vegan and veggie options.
+Subsequently there are lots of lovely little cafes and juice bars selling healthy shakes, raw foods with many vegan and veggie options.

 Things to do in Ubud

-Ubud has tens of hundreds of spa and massage parlours.
+Ubud has hundreds of spa and massage parlours.
 Again very reasonably priced.
 I think it’s safe to say most places wouldn’t like you to bring a baby with you.
 However, we found if you go out in the morning, when there are not many other customers, they were happy to have us.
 We had cheeky foot massages for a half an hour while bubba had her morning nap.

-You haven’t been to Ubud until you’ve visited monkey forest!
+You haven’t been to Ubud until you’ve visited Monkey Forest!
 This place is absolutely beautiful but I am not sure you can take it all in at the time for fear of being jumped on by one of the monkeys.
 They are literally everywhere running around, some making the next generation of monkeys whilst others having a punch-up.
 You can take bananas with you to feed them but there are some quite strict rules that make you paranoid to move.

 From what I could see the monkeys were only jumping on those with bananas so I got baby out of the buggy to have a look.
 I really wasn’t expecting to have one with his boy bits on her face a few minutes later.
 I was desperately trying to remember the rules I read on the way in – “don’t look him in the eye… Don’t bloody move or panic if one jumps on you”.
 You just gotta laugh at these situations!